Forgot Password

 The Sleeping Beauty Legacy

-The 'Sleeping Beauty' of Mount Everest is the nickname climbers have given Francys.
+The 'Sleeping Beauty' of Mount Everest is the nickname climbers have given Francys Arsentiev.
 Francys Arsentiev was stuck on the standard route to the summit.
-How she acquired this nickname is the way her body remained before the other climbers - peaceful and quiet, as though she slept in the snow.
+How she acquired this nickname is the way her body remained peaceful and quiet, as though she slept in the snow.
+Despite the brutal conditions of the Everest Death Zone, her body appeared undisturbed by violence or dramatic injury.

 She was the subject of hundreds of pictures of her enigmatic sleeping form in the next nine years.
 This fostered an otherworldly presence that would be one of the most mythical and controversial parts of Everest climbing history.